redhat-best-practices-for-k8s/certsuite/README.md

 can have that feedback file in the path #your-code-path/cnf-certification-test/script/ and it need to be named as `feedback.js` users need to convert the downloaded `feedback.json` to `feedback.js` by running the command:
-`./tnf generate catalog feedbackjs -f path-to-feedbackjson/feedback.json`
+`./tnf generate catalog feedbackjs -f path-to-feedbackjson/feedback.json -o #your-code-path/cnf-certification-test/script/`

 The `feedback.js` will be copy to #your-code-path/cnf-certification-test/script/ users can see there feedback without upload it from the HTML page.